-- 1) Indicate the class. - 2) In the Open B, Utility B, Preferred Open, Preferred Utility and Versatility classes the exercises will not be listed; write them in. (all pages in the Book) - 3) To correct an error after marking a score under a wrong catalog number, cross out the error, write the correction, and initial the change. - Non-qualifying scores should be indicated in the relevant exercise box then carry down an "NQ" in the "Total Score" box.
+- 1) Indicate the class. - 2) In the Open B, Utility B, Preferred Open, Preferred Utility and Versatility classes the exercises will not be listed; write them in. (all pages in the Book) - 3) To correct an error after marking a score under a wrong catalog number, cross out the error, write the correction, and initial the change. - 4) Non-qualifying scores should be indicated in the relevant exercise box then carry down an "NQ" in the "Total Score" box. - 5) If a dog has non-qualified and is "Released" write "NQ" then carry down an "NQ" in the "Total Score" box.
+In Novice, in addition, write NQ-R in the Group exercise box. - 6) If a handler leaves the ring before completing the exercises, write "HLR" (Handler Left Ring) then carry down an "NQ" in the "Total Score" box. - 7) Verify that the Group Exercise box has been marked accordingly, including a zero for no points off. - 8) Verify that all Miscellaneous Penalty boxes have been marked accordingly, including a zero for no points off. - 9) Verify all absentees have been marked accordingly. - 10) Carry only qualifying scores down to the "Final Qualifying Score" box.

-- 5) If a dog has non-qualified and is "Released" write "NQ-R" ("Non- Qualifying Released") then carry down an "NQ" in the "Total Score" box. - 6) If a handler leaves the ring before completing the exercises, write "HLR" (Handler Left Ring) then carry down an "NQ" in the "Total Score" box. - 7) Verify that all the Group Exercise boxes have been marked accordingly, including a zero for no points off. - 8) Verify that all Miscellaneous Penalty boxes have been marked accordingly, including a zero for no points off. - 9) Verify all absentees have been marked accordingly. - 10) Carry only qualifying scores down to the "Final Qualifying Score" box. - 11) Mark the catalog number, the score of the four official placements, the time started, and the time finished.
+- 11) Mark the catalog number, the score of the four official placements, the time started, and the time finished.
 This should be on the first sheet for the class only. - 12) Where run-offs of ties have taken place for any of the four official placements, indicate the winner of the tie by placing a plus sign (+) after the winner's score.
 In case of a three-way tie, use a double plus (++) for the winner and a single plus (+) for the dog placing second out of the three, etc. - 13) In the case of a dog that is "Disqualified," state the reason in the judge's book and bring it to the attention of the superintendent or trial secretary.
-In addition, if a dog is disqualified for attacking a person in the ring, complete the form available from the superintendent or trial secretary.
+In addition, if a dog is disqualified for attempting to, or, attacking a person in the ring, complete the form available from the superintendent or trial secretary.
 This completed form must be turned into the superintendent or secretary.